mireiacll/voxel-based-change-detection/frontend/README.md

-# Asan City 3D Change Detection Viewer
+# 3D Change Detection Viewer

 A web-based 3D change detection tool for monitoring illegal waste sites in Asan City, South Korea.
 Built with **React + CesiumJS** on the frontend and **FastAPI + Python** on the backend.